New 400hp electric Alpine SUV coming soon: exclusive render reveals design

 - Could cost more than £60,000

 You’ll know Alpine from the small, lightweight A110 sportscar, but the French brand is getting ready to launch three new electric cars, including an EV SUV that could produce more than 400hp.
-This fully electric Skoda Enyaq vRS alternative could have dual electric motors, four-wheel drive and around 250 miles of range when it goes on sale in 2022 or 2023.
+This fully electric Skoda Enyaq vRS alternative could have dual electric motors, four-wheel drive and around 250 miles of range when it goes on sale before 2025.

 New Alpine electric SUV design

-The new electric SUV has been teased in an official image from Alpine, alongside an electric replacement for the A110 sports car and a small hatchback that appears to be based on the retro Renault 5 EV concept.
+The new electric SUV has been teased in an official image from Alpine, alongside a low-slung sportscar and a small hatchback that appears to be based on the retro Renault 5 EV concept (shown above.)

 Not much is visible in the dark, moody image (above), but you can make out four cross-shaped daytime-running lights as well as a small Alpine logo on the car’s nose – if you peer really closely…